getsolus/packages/packages/s/samba/README.md

 - python-pysmbc
 - vlc

 ## Suggested Test Plan for each Samba rebuild

 - Run sudo testparm -v and check for anomalies in the default config
 - Run sudo systemctl enable --now smb ; smbclient -N -L localhost and check that the service runs and that it is possible to connect to the smb daemon
--- look for smbd and ports 139 and 445 in `sudo ss -plantu`
+-- Look for smbd and ports 139 and 445 in `sudo ss -plantu`
 - Rebuild current gvfs and kio-extras (*especially important if there were removals in abi_symbols*), reboot and ensure that anonymous and authenticated user access works in the Dolphin and Nautilus file managers
 - Rebuild mpv, vlc and kodi (*especially important if there were removals in abi_symbols*) and ensure that smb:// URI playback works (note that vlc can be temperamental in this regard)